2005 Cronulla riots: Media and community responses

 Brian Wilshire, a 2GB radio host, stated the following weekend on air, "Many of them have parents who are first cousins whose parents are first cousins, the result of this inbreeding — the result of which is uneducationable[sic] people... and very low IQ", comments for which he later apologised.

 An anti-racism rally, attended by 2,000 people, was held in Bourke Street, Melbourne, Victoria.
-Apologies for the riots at Cronulla were later issued on behalf of some local surf clubs, arguing their members rejected racism and violence.
+Apologies for the riots at Cronulla were later issued on behalf of some local surf clubs, saying their members rejected racism and violence.
 The gathering was justified as a protest against "ethnic gangs" with blame for the rioting and violence largely placed on alcohol and the agitation of far-right groups.
 During a press conference along with the Comanchero MC (which has a large number of Middle Eastern members), an apology from the Maroubra "Bra Boys" was also issued to leaders of the Islamic community.
 Apologies from several others involved were also issued to Sydney's Lebanese community, though the earlier "protest" part of the day was still defended.

 Writing a year after the riots, novelist Hsu-Ming Teo of Macquarie University was worried that Australian multiculturalism was being eroded, stating that multiculturalism was one of Australia's defining features that allowed it to broker differences with its geographical neighbours, and that it was almost unique in its ethnic and cultural origins.
 She suggested that in recent years multiculturalism had begun to be derided with conservative politicians calling for one homogeneous, non-diverse culture, citing amongst others the "popularity and success" of Pauline Hanson and her One Nation Party.

 In 2008, Australian portrait photographer Michel Lawrence published All of Us, a book containing photographs of people born in 200 other countries, but who were now living in Australia.
 Lawrence said the All of Us project was wholly inspired by the Cronulla riots.
 "You watch this stuff on TV and you wonder why people are doing this – this is no way for a multicultural society to behave", said Lawrence.